berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 GLXBadPixmap The Pixmap argument does not name a Pixmap that is appropriate for OpenGL rendering.

-GLXUnsupportedPrivateRequest May be returned in response to ei- ther a glXVendorPrivate request or a glXVendorPrivateWithReply request.
+GLXUnsupportedPrivateRequest May be returned in response to either a glXVendorPrivate request or a glXVendorPrivateWithReply request.

-The following error codes may be generated by a faulty GLX imple- mentation, but would not normally be visible to clients:
+The following error codes may be generated by a faulty GLX implementation, but would not normally be visible to clients:

 GLXBadContextTag
   A rendering request    contains an invalid context tag.